YeTianwei/yetianwei.github.io/_pages/about.md

 I am Tianwei Ye, a master student at [Wuhan University](https://www.whu.edu.cn/) under the supervision of [Prof.Jiayi Ma](https://scholar.google.com/citations?user=73trMQkAAAAJ&hl=en&oi=ao) in the [Multi-spectral Visual information Processing group](https://mvp.whu.edu.cn/index.htm).
 Before that I received my Bechelor's degree from [Central South University](https://www.csu.edu.cn/) in 2024.

 I have a broad interest in computer vision and graphics, particularly in 3D vision.
-I am currently working on 3D shape matching with deep learning and optimization techniques.
+I am working on 3D shape matching with deep learning and optimization techniques.
 If you have interest to collaborate with me, feel free to contact me.

+Currently, I'm seeking PhD opportunities with a focus on Computer Vision.